January 31, 2020

 Elizabeth Montgomery is believable in an emotionally difficult, roller-coaster role.
 Witnessing Silva easily dispense with an obnoxious bar patron in a nightclub, she is instantly attracted to the button-eyed Silva in the worst way.
 Her boredom is quelled by his mysterious aura.
 This guy’s persona overpowers all her discernment.
 Danger is always teasingly attractive to Hollywood.

 Silva infiltrates a Vegas crap game with no real relevance to the plot, only providing the aforementioned levity.
 Sammy Davis, Jr. wears an eye patch similar to the one he used for a while after his 1954 injury.
-In real life, long-since fitted with a glass eye, he uses the patch here as a comedic prop.
+In real life, long since fitted with a glass eye, he uses the patch here as a comedic prop.
 He has a knack for rolling winning numbers.
 After a few winning rolls in a row, his nervousness demands he lift his eye patch—albeit with Silva holding a gun to his headjust to make sure he is still using the same die.
 Another Vegas heritage connection, comedian Joey Bishop, takes an amusing turn as a fast-talking Los Angeles used car shyster who prevents Montgomery from getting a word in edgewise during her purchase.

 Then there is an amusing “filler” scene involving a Vegas tour bus driver.
-The local police are looking for a suspicious passenger, now lined up outside the bus.
+The local police are looking for a suspicious passenger, one of several lined up outside the bus.
 Silva, who already “confessed” his religious views against gambling to the driver, is in a flowery tourist shirt with three cameras around his neck.
 Looking down the line, the police are convinced by the bus driver that Silva could not possibly be wanted for anything.
 Just look at him.
 A guy in line with a cowboy hat is bragging to Silva about the money he won, exclaiming, “Boy I murdered ‘em!”
 He asks how Silva did and he blandly replies, “I did all right.”
 It is the cowboy who gets yanked out of line.

 Silva systematically checks off his to-do list.
 Jim Backus is an unethical contractor, whose day is cut permanently short.
 John McGiver can play silly or ruthless.
-He is the latter, here, as a casino owner with limited dialogue after Silva departs.
+He is the latter, here, as a casino owner whose dialogue is removed after Silva departs.
 McGiver's confidence man is the then-popular comedic pundit, Mort Saul.
 In typical comatose acting form, he actually has a purpose in the film by calmly informing Silva that Lawrence is using him like he was used.
 Murder's delivery boy.
 Unemotional Saul is aware he faces eternity at the hands of an embarrassed Silva.

 Silva's killing efficiency may be hard to believe but he is also an expert con artist.
 Posing as a photojournalist on assignment, he uses a motorized outdoor window washing system to inch his way up to the upper floor skyscraper office of Telly Savalas, a New York mobster.
-In what would otherwise be a comedic parody scene, Savalas turns to see Silva’s head slowly rising outside his skyscraper window.
+In what would otherwise be a comedic parody scene, Savalas turns to see Silva’s head slowly rising outside his window.
 As surprising as this is, the only thing concerning him is the rifle pointed in his direction.

-James Van Heusen wrote a nearly incoherent title song as if Sammy Davis Jr.—totally without blame—was making up the song on the spot in an attempt to fit in with the orchestra.
+Note: James Van Heusen wrote a nearly incoherent title song as if Sammy Davis Jr.—totally without blame—was making up the song on the spot in an attempt to fit in with the orchestra.
 A song that seemingly could never be duplicated the same way twice.
 A perpetual motion tune with rambling lyrics by, sorry to say, Sammy Cahn, who seems to have written too many words for Van Heusen's given notes.
 Were they ever in the same room together?

 January 24, 2020